Carlos Landín Martínez: Sentence and aftermath

 On 29 April 2008, Landín Martínez was sentenced to life imprisonment in McAllen by U.S. District Judge Randy Crane.
 The sentence was for conspiracy to possess with intent to distribute and for multiple counts of distributing more than 50 kg of cocaine.
 He was handed life imprisonment for being accountable for the possession with intent to distribute of 150 kg of cocaine and for his leadership role in the Gulf Cartel.
 In addition to these convictions, Landín Martínez also received the maximum sentence of 20 years for money laundering, which included drug proceeds over US$1.6 million.
 He was also sentenced to a statutory maximum of 40 years for being in possession with intent to distribute 514 g of cocaine and five additional years for a cash smuggling conviction.
 In addition to Landín Martínez's convictions, the judge also sentenced Luis Robledo Martínez to 188 months (15.6 years) in prison in addition to five years of supervised release for possession with intent to distribute cocaine, conspiracy to launder assets, and for laundering US$27,290.
 The judge ordered all these sentences to be served concurrently.

 The case established that Landín Martínez held a leadership role in the Gulf Cartel in Reynosa, and that he was responsible for collecting fees from smuggling activities conducted in Reynosa and across the U.S.-Mexico border in the McAllen–Mission metropolitan area.
 The testimony presented in the trial proved that Landín Martínez exercised the use of force to control drug trafficking activities in Reynosa and against other members of the Gulf Cartel.
 Multiple law enforcement agencies participated in the case against Landín Martínez.
-Among them included the DEA, Immigration and Customs Enforcement (ICE), Texas Department of Public Safety, and the police departments of McAllen, Pharr, Weslaco, Palmview and Mission.
+Among them were the DEA, Immigration and Customs Enforcement (ICE), Texas Department of Public Safety, and the police departments of McAllen, Pharr, Weslaco, Palmview and Mission.
 The prosecution team consisted of Assistant U.S. Attorneys Patricia Cook Profit and Jesse Salazar.
-Moreover, U.S. federal authorities stated that the case against Landín Martínez was one of the most significant drug cases they had successfully closed in recent years, and highlighted the importance of cross-border collaboration between Mexican officials and U.S. authorities from local, state, and federal agencies.
+Moreover, U.S. federal authorities stated that the case against Landín Martínez was one of the most significant drug cases they had successfully closed in recent years and highlighted the importance of cross-border collaboration between Mexican officials and U.S. authorities from local, state, and federal agencies.
 The DEA recognized that their growing collaboration in anti-drug efforts in Mexico improved in the administration of Mexican President Felipe Calderón (2006–2012) who launched a campaign against organized crime groups in Mexico in 2006 and made the Gulf Cartel one of its priorities.
 In addition, U.S. federal authorities stated that the case could serve as a model for future organized crime cases charging top crime bosses.
 Authorities explained that they built the case against Landín Martínez from the bottom up, using the information from low-level criminals arrested in the U.S. and Mexico, which slowly led them to information about the cartel's leadership structure.